dojo/docs/dojox/geo/openlayers.rst

 Overview
 --------

 Dojo's dojox.geo.openlayers module provides a mapping component based on the OpenLayers (http://www.openlayers.org) library.
 This component is mainly a wrapper of the OpenLayers library with additional features such as displaying geo-referenced GFX shape and placing geo-referenced widgets on a background map.
-Two components are available : a div based component and a widget based component so you can either create a map in a programatic way or use markup to insert a map in a web page.
+Two components are available : a div based component and a widget based component so you can either create a map in a programmatic way or use markup to insert a map in a web page.

 This Map component is intended to display a background map with graphical GFX or widget overlay.
 The background map can come from various online map providers such as OpenStreetMap, Google Maps of ESRI Maps.
 Note that you may have to include specific map provider javascript library in order to have access to the corresponding mapping service.